 delivery rate.

-The Gateway also has space named as run or view data by various participating agencies.
+The Gateway also has space named as Analyze all Data which allows you to run or view data related to various participating agencies.

-MPTFO disburses funds to UNDP COs for agreed projects based on an authorization by the MPTF Steering Committees.
+MPTFO disburses funds to UNDP COs for agreed projects based on an authorization by the MPTF or JP Steering Committees.
 Once MPTFO has made a cash transfer to UNDP bank account, this information is reflected in the MPTFO Gateway as a “Transfer” to UNDP offices (participating organization) from MPTFO’s respective funds and projects.
-From this point on, expenses reported by UNDP through UNEX will be tracked against amounts transferred from each MPTF project.
-MPTFO requires UNDP (a Participating UN Organization of MDTFs) to report back the expenses quarterly and annually through UNEX, with the annual reporting deadline advised by MPTFO.
+From this point on, expenses reported by UNDP through UNEX will be tracked against amounts transferred from each MPTF or JP project.
+MPTFO requires UNDP (a Participating UN Organization of MDTFs or JPs) to report back the expenses quarterly and annually through UNEX, within the annual reporting deadline advised by MPTFO.
 This reporting is done by BMS/OFM on behalf of all UNDP offices.
-Financial reporting to MPTFO requires both the UNDP output IDs and the corresponding MPTF project reference IDs.
+Financial reporting to MPTFO requires both the UNDP output IDs (i.e., WBS/Task Level 1 in Quantum) and the corresponding MPTF or JP project reference IDs.

 Associating UNDP outputs with MPTFO project IDs (Mapping in QUANTUM):